michelfernandez/cove/site/content/english/careers/account-executive.md

 {{% markdown %}}
 ## Apply now!
 We look forward to receiving your application and your CV.
-We are taking a summer break.
-Please allow 3-4 weeks from receipt of your application for an initial response time.
 {{% /markdown %}}
 {{< /content >}}